dcts/12startups12months/README.md

 - **Multiplayer Games**: webbrowser session -> lets people play with their phones! (tetris / asteroids / pong)
 - **OpenSource Tetris Effect Clone**: With custom music from local artists (to have similar atmosphere).
 Playable in the browser for free.
 Controll with iphone or keyboard.
 - **Cooperatris**: Tetris 2P multiplayer game where 2 player work together (blocks meet in the middle).
 Mic connection to coordinate and cooperate.
 Main reserach intent: is is possible to build a game where the only way of winning is cooperation without harming others.
+- **NFT Price Guesser**: Game that shows you an NFT and 3 opions what the current value of that NFT is, you can choose between 4 answers.

 # SHOWCASE PRODUCTS
 - **Filedrop.com**: A website that lets you drop anything from your computer to your phone (Text, Links, Media).
 Generates QR code to scan.
 Stores the data on the server for a short period of time.
 Domain already in use.